 Columbia Alumni Center, 622 West 113th Street and New York Botanical Garden

-This event is sponsored by The Center for Science and Society and the New York Botanical Garden and is a part of the Environmental Science and Humanities research cluster.
+This event is sponsored by the New York Botanical Garden and the Center for Science and Society, Center for International History, and the Dorothy Borg Research Program of the Weatherhead East Asian Institute, and is a part of the Environmental Science and Humanities research cluster.